pulumi/docs/content/partner/azure.md

                 }

 azure_overview:
-  title: Cloud Engineering on Azure
+  title: Modern Infrastructure as Code on Azure
   list:
     - Define infrastructure in JavaScript, TypeScript, Python, Go, or any .NET language, including C#, F#, and VB.
     - Increase your productivity using the full ecosystem of dev tools such as IDE auto-completion, type & error checking, linting, refactoring, and test frameworks to validate all your Azure resources.
-    - Keep your cloud clean and secure by enforcing policies on every deployment.
+    - Keep your cloud secure and in compliance by enforcing policies on every deployment.
     - Codify best practices and policies then share them with your team or community as self-service architectures.
+  cta: Learn More
+  cta_url: "/blog/new-kubernetes-superpowers"

+arm2pulumi:
+  title: ARM &rarr; Pulumi
+  description: |
+    Whether you are just starting with Azure or already have infrastructure you're managing in Azure, Pulumi offers a simple path to adoption.
+If you are just starting, it is as easy as just writing your infrastructure code with Pulumi.
+If you already have existing resources in Azure you can simply export an ARM template from Azure and use Pulumi’s `arm2pulumi` tool to convert the ARM template to the language of your choice.

   cta: Learn More
   cta_url: "/blog/new-kubernetes-superpowers"